omise/bluepine/README.md

 Bluepine::Attributes.register(:awesome, AwesomeAttribute)
 ```

-Later, we can refer to it like the following.
+Later, we can refer to it as follows.

 ```ruby
 schema :user do